IBM/data-prep-kit/README.md

 ## &#x1F4D6; About <a name = "about"></a>
 Data Prep Lab is a toolkit for streamlining data preparation for developers looking to build LLM-enabled applications via fine-tuning or instruction-tuning.
-Data Prep Lab contributes a set of available modules that the user can get started with to easily build data pipelines suitable for their use case.
+Data Prep Lab contributes a set of modules that the developer can get started with to easily build data pipelines suitable for their use case.
 These modules have been tested in producing pre-training datasets for the [Granite](https://huggingface.co/instructlab/granite-7b-lab) open models.

 The modules are built on common frameworks (for Spark and Ray), called the *data processing library* that allows the developers to build new custom modules that readily scale across a variety of runtimes.